Anshul619/HLD-System-Designs/src/2_AWSComponents/7_StorageServices/AmazonS3.md

-# Amazon S3 (Simple Storage Service)
+# Amazon Simple Storage Service (S3)
-- [Amazon S3](https://aws.amazon.com/s3/) is an object store, meaning it is a `higher layer data storage system`, essentially `it is a database "blob" storage`, storing data in an underlying `simple database as an object`.
+- [Amazon S3](https://aws.amazon.com/s3/) is an object store, meaning it is a `higher layer data storage system`, essentially [it is a database "blob" storage](https://www.techopedia.com/definition/32166/blob-storage), storing data in an underlying simple database as an object.
 - It's designed for `WRITE once READ many access`, perfect for `static website` or `static media data like image, video, documents`.
-- It's distributed and offers a very high level of redundancy ( like `data is stored in 3 AZs within a specific region` ).
+- It's distributed and offers a very high level of redundancy ( like [data is stored in 3 AZs within a specific region](../AWS-Global-Architecture-Region-AZ.md) ).
 - Amazon S3 also offers integrations to help prevent breaches by way of `PCI-DSS, HIPAA/HITECH, and FedRAMP`.

 # Key Features